-PRK Partners is a leading regional full-service law firm with a team of experienced legal and tax professionals and close to thirty years' experience in providing outstanding service in Central Europe.
-The firm has worked on many of the region's largest and most complex transactions.
-With offices and teams in both Slovakia and the Czech Republic, PRK is perfectly suited for cross-border matters between these two countries.
+PRK Partners is a leading full-service law firm with a team of experienced legal and tax professionals.
+In its over 30 years of outstanding service, PRK has worked on many of the region's largest and most complex transactions.
+With offices and teams in both Slovakia and the Czech Republic, PRK is perfectly suited for handling cross-border matters between these two countries.
 PRK combines profound knowledge of the local legal system with an international perspective.
-The firm frequently works on a non-exclusive basis with leading international law firms on large cross-border transactions.